Einstein tori and crooked surfaces: The Symplectic model

-This is the composition of the Plucker embedding $\iota$ with the orthogonal projection onto $\W$. \begin{lem} For $S$ a nondegenerate plane, the image of $\mu$ is always a spacelike vector, and $\mu(S)=\mu(S^\perp)$. \begin{proof} For the first part,
+The map $\mu$ is the composition of the Pl\"ucker embedding $\iota$ with the orthogonal projection onto $\W$. \begin{lem} For $S$ a nondegenerate plane, the image of $\mu$ is always a spacelike line, and $\mu(S)=\mu(S^\perp)$. \begin{proof} For the first part, let $\v{s}$ be any vector representative of the line $\iota(S)$.
+Then,